Snowflake Setup

 To use LEARN mode, users must be granted the following privileges in Snowflake:

-APPLY MASKING POLICYGrants the ability to view Masking Policies
+APPLY MASKING POLICY Grants the ability to view Masking Policies

-APPLY ROW ACCESS POLICYGrants the ability to view Row Access Policies in certain accounts
+APPLY ROW ACCESS POLICY Grants the ability to view Row Access Policies in certain accounts

-Integration: USAGEGrants visibility of the current IDP
+Integration Grants visibility of the current IDP

-Database: USAGEGrants visibility of database objects like schemas or tags.
+Database: USAGE Grants visibility of database objects like schemas or tags.

 * Required if granting the Schema: USAGE privilege

-Schema: USAGEGrants visibility of schema objects like tables or tags.
+Schema: USAGE Grants visibility of schema objects like tables or tags.

 * Required if granting the Table: SELECT privilege